Image 1 of 3

 Oscar: A concentrated crop mulberry, where all fruit ripens in a small window.
 Extra juicy berries make Oscar great for mulberry juice and wine, since entire branches of ripe berries can be shaken or stripped onto a tarp and harvested in bulk.

 Silk Hope: Sweet, delicious berries on a vigorous tree.
-Very similar to Illinois Everbearing, but more resistant to popcorn disease if that is a problem in your area
+Very similar to Illinois Everbearing, but more resistant to popcorn disease if that is a problem in your area.

 Flavor profile: Sweet, juicy, blackberry, low-acid